LouisMazel/maz-ui/packages/docs/docs/helpers/user-visibility.md

   import MazBtn from 'maz-ui/components/MazBtn' import MazCard from 'maz-ui/components/MazCard'

-  import { UserVisibility } from 'maz-ui/package/helpers'
+  import { UserVisibility } from 'maz-ui'
   // for typescript users
   import type { UserVisibilyOptions, UserVisibilyCallback } from 'maz-ui'